 In accordance with the City's Bilingual Pay Policy, the Human Resources Department will designate the languages to which the pay will apply and assign employees accordingly.
-The Bilingual Pay differential is sixty-one hundred dollars (\$6100.00) per month-effective upon ratification.
+The Bilingual Pay differential is one hundred dollars (\$100.00) per month.

 26.9 Drug Free Work Place